jcpetro97/ansible-role-dotfiles/README.md

 dotfiles
 ========

 Manage user dotfiles and aliases by cloning a centralized Git repository and symlinking files to user home directories.
+This also assumes that all users included will be getting the files listed in all of the variables.

 Requirements
 ------------